-\$453 million to assist tribes through the Bureau of Indian Affairs. schools, colleges and universities through for the Bureau of Indian Education.
-Indian Housing Block Grant pro-\$900 million for LIHEAP to help lower income households heat and cool their homes. nation's veterans, including to help treat COVID-19, purchase test kits, and procure personal protective equipment for clinicians, and \$590 million in dedicated funding to treat vulnerable veterans, including homeless veterans and those in VA-run nursing homes. \$850 million in Byrne-JAG grants for state and local law enforcement and jails to purchase personal protective equipment, medical supplies, and overtime. \$562 million to help small businesses by ensuring SBA has the resources to provide Economic Injury Disaster Loans (EIDL) to businesses that need financial support.
-This will help businesses keep their doors open and pay their employees.

-million for Emergency Food Assistance Program (TEFAP) to assist food banks across the country. \$425 million to increase access to mental health services in communities \$400 million in election assistance for the states to help prepare for the 2020 election cycle, including to increase the ability to vote by mail, expand early voting and online registration, and increase the safety of voting in-person by providing additional voting facilities and more poll-workers.
-Hold on to your moment in time...
+\$1.03 billion to the Indian Health Service to support tribal health care system response efforts: \$100 million more for the USDA Food Distribution Program for Indian Reservations. \$453 million to assist tribes through the Bureau of Indian Affairs. \$69 million to help tribal schools, colleges and universities through for the Bureau of Indian Education. \$300 million more to the HUD Indian Housing Block Grant program. \$900 million for LIHEAP to help lower income households heat and cool their homes. \$15.85 billion for to help our nation's veterans, including to help treat COVID-19, purchase test kits, and procure personal protective equipment for clinicians, and \$590 million in dedicated funding to treat vulnerable veterans, including homeless veterans and those in VA-run nursing homes. \$850 million in Byrne-JAG grants for state and local law enforcement and jails to purchase personal protective equipment, medical supplies, and overtime. \$562 million to help small businesses by ensuring SBA has the resources to provide Economic Injury Disaster Loans (EIDL) to businesses that need financial support.
+This will help businesses keep their doors open and pay their employees. \$450million for The Emergency Food Assistance Program (TEFAP) to assist food banks across the country. \$425 million to increase access to mental health services in communities \$400 million in election assistance for the states to help prepare for the 2020 election cycle, including to increase the ability to vote by mail, expand early voting and online registration, and increase the safety of voting in-person by providing additional voting facilities and more poll-workers.